deusExMac/WebScraper/README.md

      - Auto : killing of zombies will be carried out after each use of Chromium/Chrome to fetch pages.
      - False: no killing of zombies will be carried out.

      In order to avoid killing Chrome browsers that the user is using while WebScraper executes, you may set ``guardRunningChromeInstances`` to True.
-Otherwise, killing of Chrome instances will also result in forcibly killing of the user's Chrome invokations.
+Otherwise, all Chrome instances will be killed, including those instances started execution by the user.

+   - ``windowsChrome``: Regular expression.
+The pattern identifying the name Chrome processes on Windows machines that should be forcibly killed.
+Used only when ``forceBrowserCleanup`` is set to True or Auto.
+   - ``macosChrome``: Regular expression.
+The pattern identifying the name of Chrome processes on MacOS machines that should be forcibly killed.
+Used only when ``forceBrowserCleanup`` is set to True or Auto.
+   - ``linuxChrome``: Regular expression.
+The pattern identifying the name of Chrome processes on Linux machines that should be forcibly killed.
+Used only when ``forceBrowserCleanup`` is set to True or Auto.
+   - ``androidChrome``: Regular expression.
+The pattern identifying the name of Chrome processes on Android machines that should be forcibly killed.
+Used only when ``forceBrowserCleanup`` is set to True or Auto.

 ####################################################################################################################################################